Code-Institute-Submissions/ci-milestonefour/README.md

 * Special mention to CI Tutor Support who really gave me a massive push in the right direction.
 Mention must go to the other students and all on the Slack channels too.
 There were lots of problems dicussed and solved here.

 * [Code Institute](https://courses.codeinstitute.net/) I used parts of code from the modules, coursework and projects.
+Specifically the project Boutique Ado.

 * [Slack](https://slack.com/intl/en-ie/) I also used this website for help on code and errors several times and the help from other students and mentors there means always someone available.